sjmcculloch/smblog/_pages/resume/resume.md

 permalink: "/resume/"
 ---

-Results-oriented Systems Analyst with 18 years experience in design, implementation and testing of enterprise applications.
+Results-oriented Software Engineer with 18 years experience in design, implementation and testing of enterprise applications.

 ## Objective